 - El Born, Parc de la Ciutadella, Casa Milà (aka La Pedrera), Casa Batlló, Palau de la Música Catalana, Cathedral of Barcelona, and The Gothic Quarter

 Walk Around El Born

-We’re not usually the type to recommend just wandering around such and such street to get lost.
+We’re not usually the type to recommend just wandering around such and such streets to get lost.
 But the El Born (also known as La Ribera) area of Barcelona is very entrancing with romantic architecture, cocktail bars, and designer boutiques.
 When we first arrived in Barcelona we dropped off our luggage and immediately wanted to explore this area.
 But don’t shop for too long, there is more to explore!
 Later on in this 2 day Barcelona itinerary, we’ll cover some attractions in this popular district which will allow you to have a deeper appreciation for the history of Barcelona.

 Down an alleyway in El Born is Pastisseria Hofmann, a wildly popular bakery and pastry shop in Barcelona.
-Sadly, we didn’t get the chance to enjoy one of Pastisseria Hofmann’s infamous mascarpone croissants, that had been recommended by a number of people.
+Sadly, we didn’t get the chance to enjoy one of Pastisseria Hofmann’s infamous mascarpone croissants, which had been recommended by a number of people.
 But we did get a lemon tartlet that was delicious!
 If you want one of the mascarpone croissants at Pastisseria Hofmann we suggest you get there early to snag one!

 Hours: Monday-Thursday 9am-2pm, 3:30pm-8pm, Friday & Saturday 9am-2pm, 3:30-8:30, Sunday 9am-2:30pm

 Cost: Under €10